 Continuing for another couple of hundred metres we arrive at the indisputable centre of town, the Castle Square (or Plac Zamkowy in Polish).
 Look at the monument in the middle and climb the tower on the edge for a very good view of the square.
 From the top you get an overview of the Royal Castle, but also of the very fascinating layout of the Copper-Roof Palace next to it.

 The Royal Castle is a must-see place to enter.
-It has been totally restored after the Second World War, housing gilded rooms, artwork and furniture as it used to be before the war.
+It was fully restored after the Second World War, and includes gilded rooms, artwork and furniture as it used to be before the war.

 Zamkowy Square forms one end of the famous Old Town.
 This part of Warsaw is an incredibly exciting district to explore.
 Walk the streets inside, walk along the outer city walls and enjoy life on the central market, called the Market Square.
 On the opposite side of the Old Town from the Zamkowy, there is a Barbican.
 Here the old town’s fortified wall is particularly impressive.